AMaldu/fraud_detection/README.md

 - multivariate analysis
 - individual analysis of some features of interest

-**Experiments**: this folder contains the part with the experimentation using MLFlow
+**Experiments**: This folder contains the part with the experimentation using MLFlow
-    Run the mlflow server:
+1. Run the MLFlow server:
     ```bash
     cd experiments
     mlflow server --backend-store-uri sqlite:///backend.db --default-artifact-root ./artifacts_local
+    ```

-Now you can play with the different notebooks and see the results on the UI of MLFlow.
+2. Now you can play with the different notebooks and see the results on the UI of MLFlow.

-Note: The original dataset is very big so I did a version of the experiments with a reduced dataset.
+   **Note**: The original dataset is very large, so a version of the experiments with a reduced dataset is also provided.

-**Orchestration**: this folder contains the scripts used for the orchestration in Prefect Server
+**Orchestration**: This folder contains the scripts used for orchestration in Prefect Server
 1. Run the Prefect server:
     ```bash
     prefect server start
+    ```

-    2. Set API for server:
+2. Set the API URL for the server:
     ```bash
     prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api
+    ```

-    3. Run the orquestrate.py file or check the pipelines that are already inside Prefect.
+3. Run the `orchestrate.py` file or check the pipelines that are already inside Prefect.

+**Deployment**: This folder contains the scripts used for deploying the preprocessor and the model inside a Docker container.
+1. Run the Dockerfile
+        ```bash
+    cd src
+    docker build -t fraud_detection_app -f src/Dockerfile .
+    docker run -p 9696:9696 fraud_detection_app
+    ```

+**Monitorization**: This folder contains the notebooks for monitoring the model with Grafana

+1. Run
+    ```bash
+    docker compose up --build
+    ```
+2. Run the jupyter notebooks

+3. Run the 'metrics_calculation.py file and acces the Adminer database: http://localhost:8080/

+4. Open Grafana to see the monitorization metrics and alerts: http://localhost:3000/